Welcome to djgaston.com

 Jeep Wrangler JK Hemi Swap

-Jeep Wranglers have become more of a statement than a utility vehicle in the last 10 years or so, with many of them just having an ungodly amount of stupid accessories bolted on to make them stand out from all of the other yuppy Jeep owners.
+Jeep Wranglers have become more of a statement than a utility vehicle in the last 15 years or so, with many of them just having an ungodly amount of stupid accessories bolted on to make them stand out from all of the other yuppy Jeep owners.
 So having a Rubicon kind of sets me up to be lumped in with some of those owners, who have more money than mechanical smarts.
-But I’ve been a Jeep guy since I turned 16, and started out with the original yuppy Jeep – a 1987 YJ.
+But I’ve been a Jeep guy since I turned 16, and started out with the original yuppy Jeep according to die-hard Jeepers – a 1987 YJ.
 They’ve only gotten more refined since then, and I have to admit that when I bought this 2008 JK I kind of felt guilty because that’s what all the soccer moms and guys having midlife crisis’s bought.
-But now that the JL is out, the JK can be appreciated a bit more for what it is beyond the nice interior an V6 engine – it’s still a very capable rig, in stock form.
+But now that the JL is out, the JK can be appreciated a bit more for what it is beyond the nice interior and V6 engine – it’s still a very capable rig, in stock form.
+I have taken bone stock JK rental Jeeps places that no sane person would go, and have never gotten into a situation that the Jeep couldn’t get out of.
+I’ve had my doubts of course, but these Jeeps always find traction and go if you give them the opportunity.

 5.7 Hemi with engine cover removed, it looks factory installed for the most part.